mfrasca/ecto/guides/howtos/Navigating Relations.md

 We haven't written the code for rolling back the transaction, so if you want to see this migration in action, you would need to drop all tables, including `schema_migrations`, and repeat all steps up to here.
-You would see precisely four queries being executed **TODO review**:
+Please do this, it's good to rehearse steps.

+With this new migration we have precisely four queries, a much better result than the cascade we had before:

 ```SQL
 SELECT DISTINCT ON (substring(p0."name" from '^\d+\.\d+')) substring(p0."name" from '^\d+\.\d+') FROM "plant" AS p0